-- To receive and process a high proportion of controlled waste into usable resources, with a target of minimising the residual waste to landfill. - To ensure that the EcoSort, EcoShop and EcoDrops are available and fully operational throughout the entire year to achieve this objective.
+- To receive and process a high proportion of controlled waste (within the Canterbury region) into usable resources, with a target of minimising the residual waste to landfill. - To ensure that the EcoSort, EcoShop and EcoDrops are available and fully operational throughout the entire year to achieve this objective.